caktus/guidebook/docs/testing/index.md

 of your application are responsible for database behaviors and which are not.

-Be aware, though, that if database access creeps into a test that isn\'t using `django.test.TestCase`, it will make permanent changes to the test database and often break unrelated tests that assume a pristine database.
+Be aware, though, that if database access creeps into a test that isn't using `django.test.TestCase`, it will make permanent changes to the test database and often break unrelated tests that assume a pristine database.
 This can be very hard to debug.
-It\'s a good idea to add some protection against this.
-For example, see [slide 29 of Carl Meyer\'s talk on django testing](http://carljm.github.io/django-testing-slides/#29) for a way to immediately cause tests to fail if they access the database when they weren\'t expected to.
+It's a good idea to add some protection against this.
+For example, see [slide 29 of Carl Meyer's talk on django testing](http://carljm.github.io/django-testing-slides/#29) for a way to immediately cause tests to fail if they access the database when they weren't expected to.

 A note on data fixtures: Django provides a feature for adding test data from JSON or other formats, but in practice we've found this to be an